 If you're preparing to have penile implant-assisted sex for the first time, remember a few tips to ensure the experience goes smoothly.

 Be sure to treat it like any other sexual experience.
-The whole point of getting the implant in the first place was to be able to resume a normal sex life, so the last thing you want to do is make your partner self-conscious about having an implant.
+The whole point of getting the penile implant in the first place was to be able to resume a normal sex life, so the last thing you want to do is make your partner self-conscious about having an implant.
 If your partner has an inflatable implant, you could incorporate pumping the scrotum into your foreplay, or they may prefer to do that themselves, so it's important to communicate in the bedroom.

 Getting a penile implant is a big decision, and if your partner made that choice, chances are your mutual sexual satisfaction is important to them.
-Your partner may feel self-conscious or embarrassed about the implant at first, but with time and communication, you will be able to resume a healthy and satisfactory sex life.
+Your partner may feel self-conscious or embarrassed about the penile implant at first, but with time and communication, you will be able to resume a healthy and satisfactory sex life.